-The Sonoran Sunrise is a weekly electronic newsletter sent via e-mail to inform you of upcoming events and important school news, as well as articles of interest.
+The Monthly Sunset is a monthly electronic newsletter sent via e-mail at the end of every month to inform you of upcoming events and important school news, as well as articles of interest.
 If you are not receiving this newsletter, please inform the office.